'Boys of Winter' bond over softball

-Well, meet the self-styled "Boys of Winter," a group of about 30 men age 80 (mostly) and up from Venice, Englewood and North Port, who get together three times a week to play softball.
+Well, meet the self-styled “Boys of Winter” — a group of about 30 men age 80 (mostly) and older from Venice, Englewood and North Port who get together three times a week to play softball.

 Think of them as the Venice Codgers.